SpenceyHong/janeliasig/README.rst

 janeliasig

 - - - - - - - - - - - - - - - -
+Installation
+	Anaconda Installation with Jupyter iPython Notebook

 This module can be used to extract .bin files into matplotlib-functionable data, and analyze by running poisson simulations and template matching.

 This module includes a data browser GUI built with Tkinter.
 To use this browser, simply go to bash (Terminal) and do >>>
-	find the directory that contains 'gui_browser.py',
+	find the directory that contains 'gui_browser.py'

 	type and run 'python GUI_Browser.py'